Top 10 Things You Need to Know about Rock climbing in Chulilla, Spain

 8. Stock up before arriving to Chulilla Chulilla does have few tiny shops to get food essentials, but we recommend stocking up before arriving.
 You could go to Villar de Orzibispo (around 15 km away from Chulilla) to the supermercado Consum or there are several big supermarkets close to the airport in Valencia.
 Also, every Thursday there is a local market in Plaza de la Baronía in Chullila from 8:00 till 13:00, that sell fruits, vegetables etc.

 9. What to pack?

-As routes are loooong, we definitely recommend to pack an 80 metre rope!
+As routes are loooong, I definitely recommend to pack an 80 metre rope and around 18 quick draws!
+We were using Petzl Volta 9.2mm and BD Hot Forge Quickdraws.
+P.s. if you purchase any climbing gear from the above links, I will get a little commission at no additional cost for you.
+Thanks!
 10. Have fun!
 Climb loads, spend time in the nature, breathe the fresh mountain air and most importantly have fun!
 P.s.
 Don't forget to purchase Travel Insurance that covers rock climbing activities.
 We used World Nomads and chose their Explorer option.
-If you purchase insurance from this link, I will get a little commission at no additional cost for you.
+Once again, to be transparant - if you purchase insurance from this link, I will get a little commission at no additional cost for you.